Powerful Statistics: The Cost of Bad BusinessWriting

 - When the US Army tested two versions of a business message asking the reader to perform a specific task, those who received a well-written, "high impact" letter were twice as likely to complete the task on the same day they received it.

 I nearly forgot.
-I promised folks at Daniela Maltauro that I'd provide them with a mention in my next posting.
+I promised folks at Centrum solutions that I'd provide them with a mention in my next posting.
 These people treated me great and were professional every step of the way.
-I was able to get Daniela on the phone or on-line every time I wanted help.
+I was able to get Amir on the phone or on-line every time I wanted help.
 It was an awesome experience.
-If you're searching for an efficient Beaconsfield based psychotherapist give them a peek.
-You won't do better in Quebec.
+If you're searching for a splendid furnace installation service in Port Moody give them a peek.
+You won't do better in British Columbia.
 Alright, I'm out for the time being.
 Check back soon!